qthequartermasterman/hypothesis-torch/README.md

 [!
 Note]
     Currently, the `transformer_strategy` only accepts `kwargs` that can be passed to the constructor of the model's config class.
-Thus, it cannot currently replicate all of the behavior of calling `from_pretrained` on a model class.
+Thus, it cannot currently replicate all the behavior of calling `from_pretrained` on a model class.